 This course introduces computer programming using the JAVA programming language with object-oriented programming principles.
 Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
+Upon completion students should be able to design, code, test, debug JAVA language programs.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.